 Belgium may be a “melting pot” of different countries and culture from around it, but it’s managed to bring together those different elements in a unique and beautiful way.
 It has taken the Germanic seriousness of the North and combined it excellently with the romantic nature of the south.
 Brussels, as its capital, has taken on the best of all of those things and brought together a city which deserves to be explored.

 But we know what it’s like.
 Sometimes you’re in a rush.
 Sometimes you’re just passing through.
 Even if you’re passing through though, Brussels should still be seen.
-That’s why we’ve put together a guide to doing Brussels in 24 hours.
+That’s why we’ve put together a guide to exploring Brussels in 24 hours.

 Below you’ll find what we think are the city’s most symbolic activities and adventures, so you’ll be able to make your way through Brussels in 24 hours.